When is hospice care appropriate?

 Who is on the hospice care team?

 Your hospice care team will provide a sense of confidence and a network of support.
 The team includes:

 - Social workers

-This teamwork approach allows us to treat the patient and the family as a unit of care – mentally, emotionally, physically and spiritually.
-Volunteers provide emotional support, respite care, meal preparation, shopping and helping with correspondence for patients and family members.
+Taking a “teamwork” approach allows us to treat the patient and the family as a unit of care—mentally, emotionally, physically and spiritually.
+Volunteers provide emotional support, respite care, and help with meal preparation, shopping and correspondence for patients and family members.

-Patients have access to an on-call staff, available 24 hours a day, 7 days a week.
+Patients also have access to an on-call hospice staff, available 24 hours a day, 7 days a week.